Workiva/over_react/doc/flux_to_redux.md

     `BigBlock` also has four buttons - one connected to each action that changes the background color property of one of the stores (and thereby updating the component background color).

-    A Flux specific part of the `BigBlock` component is that we need to set the `redrawOne` to listen to the story at every level.
+    A Flux specific part of the `BigBlock` component is that we need to set the `redrawOn` to listen to the store at every level.

 ```dart
 import 'package:w_flux/w_flux.dart' as flux;